The Dangerous Allure of Tourism Promotion as a Postconflict Policy in Disputed Azad Jammu and Kashmir

-In October 2005, an earthquake altered the landscape of Azad Jammu and Kashmir (AJK), a region administered by Pakistan and claimed by India.
-As efforts shifted from rescue and relief to long-term reconstruction, it became clear that the earthquake had transformed the social, economic, and political landscapes of AJK, too.
-For the international community, AJK became an acceptable terrain of engagement because the disaster was “natural.”
-The initial emergency response was followed by a designated post-disaster reconstruction period that began in 2006 and is slated to end in March 2014.1 Reconstruction projects funded an array of economic, social-development, and scientific initiatives, and supported an emergent private sector.
-However, the reconstruction addressed neither the longstanding issues that have brought the region to war repeatedly nor the impact that over seventy years as a disputed region and high-security area has had on the sociopolitical systems and legal regimes under which people in AJK live.
-Now, at the close of the reconstruction period, the unsustainability of an apolitical peace is becoming visible.
+In October 2005, an earthquake altered the landscape of Azad Jammu and Kashmir, a region administered by Pakistan and claimed by India.
+As efforts shifted from rescue and relief to long-term reconstruction, it became clear that the earthquake had transformed the social, economic, and political landscapes of Azad Jammu and Kashmir, too.
+For the international community, Azad Jammu and Kashmir became an acceptable terrain of engagement because the disaster was “natural.”
+The initial emergency response was followed by a designated postdisaster reconstruction period that began in 2006 and is slated to end in March 2014.1 Reconstruction projects funded an array of economic, social development, and scientific initiatives, and supported an emergent private sector.
+However, the reconstruction addressed neither the longstanding issues that have brought the region to war repeatedly nor the impact that over seventy years as a disputed region and high-security area has had on the sociopolitical systems and legal regimes under which people in Azad Jammu and Kashmir live.
+Today, at the close of the reconstruction period, the unsustainability of an apolitical peace is becoming visible.

-Before 2005, Kashmiri refugees and human-rights activists had lobbied the international community for decades to turn its attention to the human impact of the Kashmir conflict.
-But international humanitarian organizations (with the exception of Islamic Relief) had avoided becoming directly involved with people who were displaced in AJK, because they considered their forced displacement a political issue.
+Before 2005, Kashmiri refugees and human rights activists had lobbied the international community for decades to turn its attention to the human impact of the Kashmir conflict.
+But international humanitarian organizations (with the exception of Islamic Relief) had avoided becoming directly involved with people who were displaced in Azad Jammu and Kashmir, because they considered their forced displacement a political issue.
 Four years into the War on Terror, however, international organizations saw offering aid to earthquake-affected people as an opportunity to demonstrate their will to care for Muslim victims in a time of crisis, as several aid workers told me.
-Formal humanitarian organizations, such as the UNHCR, ICRC, Mercy Corps, and Save the Children, arrived along with military-relief missions deployed by Turkey, China, Cuba, and the U.S.2
+Formal humanitarian organizations, such as the United Nations High Commission on Refugees, International Committee on the Red Cross, Mercy Corps, and Save the Children, arrived along with military-relief missions deployed by Turkey, China, Cuba, and the United States.2

-Within Pakistan, AJK became a place where Pakistani society’s capacity for self-organization and self-care were mobilized to counter images of Pakistan as a place of perpetual institutional disorder or as the object of military interventions.
+Within Pakistan, Azad Jumma and Kashmir became a place where Pakistani society’s capacity for self-organization and self-care were mobilized to counter images of Pakistan as a place of perpetual institutional disorder or as the object of military intervention.
 Activists and student volunteers organized charity drives, which brought in donations from across Pakistan and diaspora communities to support small-scale relief initiatives.
-Also, members of Kashmiri militant groups had declared a temporary stop to their armed activities on the Indian side of the LoC in order to engage in the labor of relief and social welfare work—what they called “humanitarian jihad” (Robinson 2013).
+Also, members of Kashmiri militant groups declared a temporary stop to their armed activities on the Indian side of the Line of Control in order to engage in the labor of relief and social welfare work—what they called “humanitarian jihad” (Robinson 2013, 237).
 Their relief projects were supported by Islamic charities that competed with international aid agencies for philanthropic donations from Muslim communities around the world.
-Over the years, many of these workers, without renouncing the possibility of return to militant politics, continued to work as social-welfare volunteers and eventually secured employment in local development NGOs.
+Over the years, many of these workers, without renouncing the possibility of return to militant politics, continued to work as social welfare volunteers and eventually secured employment in local development NGOs.

-Military engagement in humanitarian emergencies has become a norm that has forced humanitarian INGOs to adjust their practices and policies (Hoffman and Hudson 2009).
+2. Military engagement in humanitarian emergencies has become a norm, forcing humanitarian organizations to adjust their practices and policies (Hoffman and Hudson 2009).

-In the capital city of Muzaffarabad, these residences were located in sectors that had been minimally impacted by the earthquake, whereas the center city and densely inhabited old city were left with broken water and drain lines well into 2009.
-The luxury hotel Pearl Continental opened in 2007 followed by the rebuilt AJK National Assembly and Supreme Court buildings.
+3. In the capital city of Muzaffarabad, these residences were located in sectors that had been minimally impacted by the earthquake, whereas the central city and densely inhabited old city were left with broken water and drain lines well into 2009.
+The luxury hotel Pearl Continental opened in 2007, followed by the rebuilt National Assembly and Supreme Court buildings.

 Chari, P.R., D. Suba Chandran, and Shaheen Akhtar.
 2011.
 “Tourism and Peacebuilding in Jammu and Kashmir.”
-United States Institute for Peace, Special Report 281.
+Special Report, no. 281.
+Washington, DC: United States Institute for Peace.

 Hofmann, Charles-Antoine and Laura Hudson.
-September 2009.
+2009.
 “Military Responses to Natural Disasters: Last Resort or Inevitable Trend?”
-In, Humanitarian Exchange Magazine, No. 44.
+Humanitarian Exchange, no. 44.

 Robinson, Cabeiri.
 2013.
-“Postscript: And, Humanitarian Jihad.”
-In Body of Victim, Body of Warrior, Refugee Families and the Making of Kashmiri Jihadists.
+Body of Victim, Body of Warrior: Refugee Families and the Making of Kashmiri Jihadists.
 Berkeley: University of California Press.
-237–242.